seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 * In the current design, a unit datatype cannot have a ``.to_si()`` method to easily find the datatype which would represent the same values in SI units.

->>>Datatypes wrapping existing python types would enable better and simple support for example for variable length strings, or arrays containing arbitrary precision numbers.
+The large need to solve these issues is apparent for example in the fact that there are multiple projects implementing physical units as an array-like class instead of a datatype, which would be the more natural solution.

-The need to solve these issues is apparent in that there are multiple projects implementing physical units as an array-like class instead of a datatype, which would be the more natural solution.
+Similarly, Pandas has made a push into the same direction and undoubtedly the community would be best served if such new features could be common between NumPy, Pandas, and other projects.

 To address these issues in NumPy, multiple development stages are required: